-- 13. Trowel Arms (4) NEVER operate the trowel with a bent, broken, or out-of-adjustment trowel arm.
-If the blades show uneven wear patterns, or some blades wear out faster than others, the trowel arms may need to be adjusted.
-Refer to the "Maintenance" section for more information. - 14.
-Blades (4) Versatile combination blades will satisfy most troweling needs. - 15.
-Quick Pitch[TM] Handle (Optional) With the Quick Pitch[TM] handle installed, pull the T-handle backwards while squeezing the trigger to pitch the blades upwards.
+NEVER operate the trowel with a bent, broken, or out-of-adjustment trowel arm.
+If the blades show uneven wear patterns, or some blades wear out faster than others, the trowel arm may need to be adjusted.
+Refer to the Maintenance section for more information.

+17. Quick PitchTM Control Handle - To adjust the pitch of the blades upward using the Quick PitchTM handle, simply pull the T-handle backward while squeezing the trigger.
 Push the T-handle forward to pitch the blades flat (no pitch).
-Contact MQ unit sales to purchase this option.
+Contact Multiquip unit sales to purchase this option.